-Smart solution: Make a week's worth of good-for-you portable breakfast bites they can take and eat while they wait for the bus or the carpool or whatever.
+Smart solution: Make a week's worth of good-for-you portable breakfast bites they can take and eat on the go.
 Give these kid-friendly recipes a try, and don't be surprised if they get the whole family to start eating healthier in the morning, too.

 7 Healthy Back-to-School Breakfasts

 The ideas is to fill 'em up with protein and the right kinds of complex carbohydrates so their brains are ready for reading, writing, and 'rithmatic.
 As with any recipe, adjust the ingredients as needed to address food allergies and taste preferences.

 Whole oats, blueberries, and yogurt take these muffins into the zone where delicious meets nutritious.
 Melanie2461 says she followed the recipe exactly and even her picky daughter loved them.